AlphaOne1/sonicweb/README.md

 rules to determine actions on the incoming (and outgoing) HTTP traffic.
 This project does not include the rulesets.
 The rules can be activated using the `-wafcfg` parameter.
 It expects, for each invocation, a file containing a coraza configuration file.
 A good base ruleset can be obtained from [coreruleset.org](https://coreruleset.org).
-There is also an extensive documentation as to how to write new rules.
+There is also extensive documentation on how to write new rules.

 *SonicWeb* can be started as follows: